 Colchester United boss Joe Dunne believes a refereeing decision has cost his side the financial benefits of a potential FA Cup run.

-Phil Gibbs gave Sheffield United a late penalty for handball against Magnus Okuonghae in the first-round defeat.
+Phil Gibbs gave Sheffield United a late penalty for handball against Magnus Okuonghae in

 With just 2.506 in attendance, the U's kept one stand closed.